 Technology Guide for New Students

-As a newly admitted student you will receive an email from ITS to the address you've been using to communicate with Admissions that includes your Network ID and directions for setting your password.
-The Network ID credentials are used for Email, Moodle, Banner Self-Service, wireless access, logging in to public computers, and most other campus services.
+As a newly admitted student you will receive an email from ITS to the address you've been using to communicate with Admissions that includes your Lafayette credentials and directions for setting your password.
+The Lafayette credentials are used for email, Moodle, Banner Self-Service, wireless access, logging into public computers, and most other campus services.

-The password change utility allows you to change or reset your Network ID password.
+The password change utility allows you to change or reset your Lafayette password.

 If you haven't already, you should: